This article will help you:

 Inline behavioral cohorts and interval cohorts

 You can create simple behavioral cohorts directly within the Segmentation module of all Amplitude chart types except Compass.
-This way, you can create a behavioral cohort in the context of a specific chart without having to navigate away from it and into the Behavioral Cohorts tab.
+This lets you create a behavioral cohort in the context of a specific chart without having to navigate away from it and into the Behavioral Cohorts tab.

-Use this to filter your charts for users who have fired certain events.
+Use this to filter your charts for users who have triggered certain events.

-For example, this cohort would filter this Event Segmentation chart for users in the last four weeks who fired
+For example, this cohort would filter this Event Segmentation chart for users in the last four weeks who triggered

 Download Song or Video at least three times in a given week:

-Of those users, 162,508 downloaded three or more songs or videos during the week of December 9th and fired the
+Of those users, 143,793 downloaded three or more songs or videos during the week of January 9th and triggered the

 Purchase Song or Video event.